therealmarv/python-ansible-playbook/README.md

 ```

 It shows only a "Hello World!" message executed with Ansible on the local machine.
-It can be a good starting point for running a Ansible playbook locally.
+It can be a good starting point for running an Ansible playbook locally.